Richmond prosecutor won't charge officers who used tear gas on monument protesters

 People are also reading…

-Police on June 1, 2020, deployed tear gas on a crowd who gathered at the monuments following the killing of George Floyd by a Minneapolis police officer.
+Police on June 1, 2020, deployed tear gas on a crowd that gathered at the monuments after the killing of George Floyd by a Minneapolis police officer the week before.
 The use happened before an 8 p.m. curfew took effect.
 The curfew was established after two previous days of looting and other violence.

 Police recently said the use of chemical agents was not warranted and apologized.
 Police Chief William Smith also resigned.

 McEachin on Friday released a seven-page review of materials related to the case, including a timeline of events.
-It pointed to confusion on police radio traffic about what was happening at the two monuments about 500 feet apart from one another.
+It pointed to confusion on police radio traffic about what was happening at the two monuments about 500 feet apart from each other.

 “The overwhelming majority of the conversations simply referred to ‘the monument.’
 This lack of clarity contributed to the overall confusion and chaos,” the report said.

-The timeline said that two men climbed atop the Stuart Monument and used hacksaws on the legs of the statue horse at about 7:31 p.m.
+The timeline said two men climbed atop the Stuart monument and used hacksaws on the legs of the statue’s horse at 7:31 p.m.
 Two others threw a rope on the statue.

 “The authorization to deploy OC gas had nothing to do with the 8 p.m. curfew,” the document said.
 “Officers did not deploy OC gas to preempt the curfew, which had not yet gone into effect for that night.
 OC gas was mistakenly deployed at the Lee monument because of the dangerous conduct that was actually occurring at the Stuart monument.”

-Having received permission to deploy tear gas, an officer threw a cannister in to the crowd at the Lee statue at about 7:35 p.m.
+Having received permission to deploy tear gas, an officer threw a canister into the crowd at the Lee statue at around 7:35 p.m.

-The McEachin report comes after the museum recently released footage of the police response to the unrest.
-The Times-Dispatch during an unrelated press conference on Wednesday asked Stoney about the footage, who called it "a learning opportunity."
+The McEachin report comes after the library recently released footage of the police response to the unrest.
+The Richmond Times-Dispatch during an unrelated news conference on Wednesday asked Stoney about the footage.

-“I believe this is a learning opportunity,” said Stoney.
+“I believe this is a learning opportunity,” Stoney said.
 “A learning opportunity not just for city government, it’s a learning opportunity for the Richmond Police Department, for our city at large and for other communities to learn from.”

 Police initially had said the use of chemical agents was necessary to keep officers safe.
-Richmond police this month retracted its statement from two years ago saying “it does appear, at the time tear gas was initially dispersed at the Lee monument, that the crowd was peaceful."
+Richmond police this month retracted their statement from two years ago, saying “it does appear, at the time tear gas was initially dispersed at the Lee monument, that the crowd was peaceful.”

-The review included internal reports, an incident action plane, police radio transcripts, footage from a police airplane, drone footage and body cam footage.
+The review included internal reports, an incident action plan, police radio transcripts, footage from a police airplane, drone footage and body cam footage.

-"The officers who deployed the OC at both the Lee and Stuart monuments did so only after receiving a lawful order and authorization," wrote McEachin.
+“The officers who deployed the OC at both the Lee and Stuart monuments did so only after receiving a lawful order and authorization,” McEachin wrote.

 Although no single officer was deemed accountable in McEachin’s view, she said Smith was held responsible for his orders to deploy the gas “by being removed from office on June 16, 2020.”